 As described in Note 10, we, together with certain of our wholly-owned subsidiaries, have fully and unconditionally guaranteed, on a joint and several basis, the obligations of Prestige Brands, Inc. (a wholly-owned subsidiary of the Company) set forth in the Senior Notes Indenture, including, without limitation, the obligation to pay principal and interest with respect to the 2010 Senior Notes.
-The wholly-owned subsidiaries of the Company which have guaranteed the 2010 Senior Notes are as follows: Prestige Personal Care Holdings, Inc., Prestige Personal Care, Inc., Prestige Services Corp., Prestige Brands Holdings, Inc. (a Virginia corporation), Prestige Brands International, Inc., Medtech Holdings, Inc., Medtech Products Inc., The Cutex Company, The Denorex Company and The Spic and Span Company (collectively, the "Subsidiary Guarantors").
+The wholly-owned subsidiaries of the Company that have guaranteed the 2010 Senior Notes are as follows: Prestige Personal Care Holdings, Inc., Prestige Personal Care, Inc., Prestige Services Corp., Prestige Brands Holdings, Inc. (a Virginia corporation), Prestige Brands International, Inc., Medtech Holdings, Inc., Medtech Products Inc., The Cutex Company, The Denorex Company and The Spic and Span Company (collectively, the "Subsidiary Guarantors").
 A significant portion of our operating income and cash flow is generated by our subsidiaries.
+As a result, funds necessary to meet Prestige Brands, Inc.'s debt service obligations are provided in part by distributions or advances from our subsidiaries.
 Under certain circumstances, contractual and legal restrictions, as well as the financial condition and operating requirements of our subsidiaries, could limit Prestige Brands, Inc.'s ability to obtain cash from our subsidiaries for the purpose of meeting our debt service obligations, including the payment of principal and interest on the 2010 Senior Notes.
-Although holders of the 2010 Senior Notes will be direct creditors of the guarantors of the 2010 Senior Notes, and such subsidiaries will not be obligated with respect to the 2010 Senior Notes.
-As a result, the claims of creditors of the Non-Guarantor Subsidiaries will effectively have priority with respect to the 2010 Senior Notes.
+Although holders of the 2010 Senior Notes will be direct creditors of the guarantors of the 2010 Senior Notes by virtue of the guarantees, we have indirect subsidiaries located primarily in the United Kingdom and in the Netherlands (collectively, the "Non-Guarantor Subsidiaries") that have not guaranteed the 2010 Senior Notes, and such subsidiaries will not be obligated with respect to the 2010 Senior Notes.
+As a result, the claims of the holders of the Non-Guarantor Subsidiaries will effectively have priority with respect to the assets and earnings of such companies over the

-Presented below are supplemental Condensed Consolidating Balance Sheets as of June 30, 2011 and March 31, 2011, Condensed Consolidating Statements of Operations for the three months ended June 30, 2011 and 2010, and Condensed Consolidating Statements of Cash Flows for the three months ended June 30, 2011 and 2010.
+Presented below are supplemental Condensed Consolidating Balance Sheets as of September 30, 2011 and March 31, 2011, Condensed Consolidating Statements of Operations for the three and six months ended September 30, 2011 and 2010, and Condensed Consolidating Statements of Cash Flows for the six months ended September 30, 2011 and 2010.
 Such consolidating information includes separate columns for:

-- a) Prestige Brands Holdings, Inc., the parent,

-- b) Prestige Brands, Inc., the issuer,

-- c) Combined Subsidiary Guarantors,

-- d) Combined Non-Guarantor Subsidiaries,

-- e) Elimination entries necessary to consolidate the Company and all of its subsidiaries.
+- a) Prestige Brands Holdings, Inc., the parent, - b) Prestige Brands, Inc., the issuer, - c) Combined Subsidiary Guarantors, - d) Combined Non-Guarantor Subsidiaries, and - e) Elimination entries necessary to consolidate the Company and all of its subsidiaries.

 The Condensed Consolidating Financial Statements are presented using the equity method of accounting for investments in wholly-owned subsidiaries.
 Under the equity method, the investments in subsidiaries are recorded at cost and adjusted for our share of the subsidiaries' cumulative results of operations, capital contributions, distributions and other equity changes.
 The elimination entries principally eliminate investments in subsidiaries and intercompany balances and transactions.
-The financial information in this note should be read in conjunction with the Consolidated Financial Statements presented and other notes related thereto contained in this Quarterly Report on Form 10-Q for the quarter ended June 30, 2011.
+The financial information in this note should be read in conjunction with the Consolidated Financial Statements presented and other notes related thereto contained in this Quarterly Report on Form 10-Q for the quarter ended September 30, 2011.

-Condensed Consolidating Statement of Operations Three Months Ended June 30, 2011
+Condensed Consolidating Statement of Operations Three Months Ended September 30, 2011